Colgan Air Flight 3407: Flight details

 Colgan Air Flight 3407 (9L/CJC 3407) was marketed as Continental Connection Flight 3407.
-It was delayed two hours, departing at 9:18 p.m.
-Eastern Standard Time (02:18 UTC), en route from Newark Liberty International Airport to Buffalo Niagara International Airport.
+It was delayed for two hours and the aircraft departed at 21:18 EST (02:18 UTC), from Newark Liberty International Airport to Buffalo Niagara International Airport.

-The aircraft involved was the twin-engine turboprop Bombardier Q400, registration N200WQ, was manufactured in February 2008 and was delivered to Colgan on April 16, 2008.

-This was the first fatal accident for a Colgan Air passenger flight since the company was founded in 1991.
-One previous repositioning flight, with no passengers, crashed offshore of Cape Cod, Massachusetts, in August 2003, killing both of the crew on board.
+This was the only fatal accident for a Colgan Air passenger flight in the company's history.
+One previous repositioning flight, with no passengers, crashed offshore of Cape Cod, Massachusetts, in August 2003, killing both of the pilots.
 The only prior accident involving a Colgan Air passenger flight occurred at LaGuardia Airport, when another plane collided with the Colgan aircraft while taxiing, resulting in minor injuries to a flight attendant.